MINT: Multi-Vector Search Index Tuning: Experiments

 We measure \emph{recall@100} for the recall constraint in Problem~\ref{problem:MultiVectorIndexTuning}.
 We set the recall constraint to $90\%$ for semi-synthetic workloads with more items, and $97\%$ for real workloads with many fewer items to make the task non-trivial.

 The storage in bytes is proportional to the number of indexes when a given workload has a fixed number of items, and our maximum degree of HNSW and DiskANN defaults to $16$.
-So we use the number of indexes as the storage.
+So we show the number of indexes as the storage.
+(Recall in Section~\ref{section:FrameworkOverview} that the index graph size is independent of the vectors' dimensions.)

 The default storage constraint is the number of columns because \baseline requires one index per column.
 As Table~\ref{tbl:datasets} shows, the storage constraints of \SynNaive, \SynLargeSimple, \SynLargeComplex, and \News are $3, 8, 8$, and $4$, respectively.
 We apply the default storage to \baseline and \sys for a fair comparison. \PerQuery requires one index per query and uses $4, 12, 12$, and $6$ storage, which violates the constraint but is shown as a reference.
 In addition, since \sys is designed to be flexible with storage, we evaluate \sys under various storage constraints.